isc-projects/bind9/doc/arm/reference.rst

 If the :any:`dnssec-validation` option is set to ``auto``, :iscman:`named` automatically sets up an ``initial-key`` for the root zone.
-This initializing key is built in to :iscman:`named`, and is current as of the release date.
-When the root zone key changes, a running server will detect the change and roll to the new key, but newly-installed servers being run for the first time will need to be from a recent enough version of BIND to have been built with the current key.
+This initializing key is built into :iscman:`named` and is current as of the release date.
+When the root zone key changes, a running server detects the change and rolls to the new key; however, newly installed servers being run for the first time will need to be on a recent-enough version of BIND to have been built with the current key.

 :any:`dnssec-policy` Block Grammar